A. Introduction to Translation

 - What major events are occurring during the initiation, elongation, and termination stages of translation?

-- What are the functions of the A site, the P site, and the E site?
+- What are the functions of the A, P, and E sites?

 The 5’-untranslated region (5’-UTR) of prokaryotic mRNAs plays a critical role in translation, as the 5’-UTR contains the ribosome-binding site.
 Specifically, the 5’-UTR contains a recognition sequence (5’-AGGAGGU-3’) called the Shine-Dalgarno sequence that forms hydrogen bonds with a complementary sequence within the 16S rRNA of the small ribosomal subunit (30S) (see figure 11.9).
 Hydrogen bond formation between the Shine-Dalgarno sequence and the 16S rRNA promotes ribosome assembly.
 Further, the Shine-Dalgarno sequence positions the P site of the ribosome properly at the start codon to initiate polypeptide synthesis.